 That’s it! 🍾

 You now have GA4 up and running.
 Go to the new Google Analytics dashboard and check out what’s going on.
 The real-time views panel is fascinating – something that the previous versions of Google Analytics were not that good at.
+Remember, you can always use a Google Analytics alternative.

 Lastly, give Blocksy a try!
 See how easy it is to integrate it with Google Analytics – though that’s just the tip of the iceberg.
 Blocksy offers a lot more, and for free!